Skrumptily69/Wikipelago/README.md

 - Category toggles in YAML so players can tailor article pool
 - Reconnect note: progress resume is not fully reliable yet.
 If you disconnect, use search to jump back to your last article and continue.

+##  How Wikipelago Works:
+Wikipelago is an Archipelago custom world based on Wikipedia racing.

+Each round gives you a Start article and a Target article.
+You navigate by clicking Wikipedia links to reach the Target.
+When you reach the Target, that check is sent to Archipelago.

+As you progress, you collect Knowledge Fragments and other progression items.
+Those unlock more rounds and eventually let you clear the Grand Goal.

 ## Category Toggles (YAML)

 Players can enable/disable article groups in their YAML: